henfen/CTKFILES/TMF679-ProductOfferingQualification/README.md

 Once Node.js and Newman are installed download and unzip the TMF679-ProductOfferingQualification ZIP file within your test directory.

 You should see the following files:
--ProductOfferingQualificationV#.postman_collection : the postman collection for the Mandatory tests -TMFENV : the Environment variable for the REST API Endpoint
+-CTK-TMF679-ProductOfferingQualification.postman_collection.json : the postman collection for the Mandatory tests -TMForumR2018.0-PaneOn.postman_environment : the Environment variable for the REST API Endpoint

 Open the TMForumR2018.0-PaneOn.postman_environment.json file and change the following host value to match your endpoint.
 Note that by default the environment is pointing to the Sandbox endpoint.
 ```json